-We apply a charge for each of the services detailed in your Property Services schedule.
+We apply a charge for each of the services detailed in your Written Statement of Services Part 1 letter.
 This covers the cost of providing the service and is what our contractors charge us.
-Your Property Services schedule also sets out when you are charged VAT for those services.
+This document also sets out when you are charged VAT for those services.

 We review service charges on an annual basis.
 When our Board sets the service charges for the coming year, they consider specific contractual arrangements with providers as well as the current rate of inflation.

 We don’t receive any additional benefits or commissions from the provision of our services with the following exceptions for two of our services:

 - we receive a small fee for referring customers to our Gas and Boiler Care provider

 - we receive commission on the provision of buildings, home contents and landlords insurance.
 For buildings and landlords insurance, the commission is 15.2%.
 For optional contents insurance, it's 16%.
 Full details are on your insurance schedules which you receive annually.

 Notice of changes to fees and charges

 We give customers one month's notice of any changes to our management fee and service charges.
 These are applied from 1 April each year.

 When you become a customer we take a small deposit.
 As long as your account is up to date and you don’t have any outstanding debt due to us your deposit will automatically be returned to you if you sell your property or move to another factor.

 We ensure a clear separation of funds by keeping all deposits from homeowners separately within our accounting arrangements.